ast-hugger/fabulae/text/pressurised.md

 'Yes, Mr. Holmes.
 Tens of thousands of them.
 Edwin's work, primarily—as I mentioned, it would have taken me years to punch them all myself.'

 Holmes opened one of the boxes and withdrew a card at random, examining it with close attention.
 Then he withdrew another, and another.
-His brow furrowed slightly, though whether from confusion or interest I could not determine.
-He held two cards side by side, tilting them toward the gaslight, his grey eyes moving rapidly across their surfaces.
+He held the cards side by side, tilting them toward the gaslight, his grey eyes moving rapidly across their surfaces.

 'Fascinating,' he murmured, half to himself.
 He examined several more cards in silence, occasionally glancing toward the boxes with an expression I found difficult to read.
 At last, he returned the cards to their places and closed the lid with a soft click.